AndrewPBartson/super-trucker/README.md

 <tr>
 <td>

-### :truck: &nbsp; Target audience
+### :truck: &nbsp;Target audience

-- Trucking Industry
+- Trucking industry
-- Drivers, fleet managers, load planners
+- Drivers / Fleet managers / Load planners

-### :snowflake: &nbsp; Anticipate weather delays
+### :snowflake: &nbsp;Anticipate weather delays

 - This app helps you to anticipate snow and ice storms during winter.
 More accurate and high resolution weather information can reduce the number of late deliveries.
-Obviously this improves your cred with customers.

-### :alarm_clock: &nbsp; Estimate ETA quickly
+### :alarm_clock: &nbsp;Estimate ETA quickly

 - This app provides an accurate estimate of the earliest realistic arrival time for a shipment.
 It allows you to quickly figure out whether an expedited delivery schedule is impossible, difficult, or just normal trucking.